dxw/opsgenie-tools/README.md

 A script to work out when a given user is next on call for given schedule and rotation.
 These are set as environment variables the same as for oncall-hours.rb.
 It will output the date the user is next on call.

+### schedules.rb

+A script to output the schedules that are available in OpsGenie.
+This is useful for finding the ID of a schedule to use in the other scripts.
+It can also output the rotations and their ID for a given schedule.